Performance of Empirical Risk Minimization for Linear Regression with Dependent Data: Dependent Heterogeneously Distributed Observations

 holds with probability at least $1- 3 K_p (2K_{m})^{r_m} / ( K^{1\over 2}_{\sigma^2} \log (T) ) - o(\log(T)^{-1})$. \end{prop}

-The propositions are based on a Bernstein-type inequality for $\alpha$-mixing sequences from \citet[Theorem 2.1]{Liebscher:1996}, which is based on the famous covariance inequality of \citet{Rio:1995}.
-In particular the proof of Proposition \ref{lem:1} uses a covering argument similar to the one used in \citet{JiangTanner:2010} and \citet{Hansen:2008}.
-See also \citet{Dendramis:Giraitis:Kapetanios:2021} for recent developments on Bernstein-type inequalities for $\alpha$-mixing sequences with applications to large-dimensional estimation problems.
+Both propositions exploit a Bernstein-type inequality for $\alpha$-mixing sequences from \citet[Theorem 2.1]{Liebscher:1996} (based on the famous covariance inequality of \citet{Rio:1995}).
+Proposition \ref{lem:1} uses a covering argument similar to the one used in \citet{JiangTanner:2010} and \citet{Hansen:2008}.
+Proposition \ref{lem:2} relies on the Bernstein-type inequality and a classic truncation trick used in, for instance, \citet{Hansen:2008}.
+See also \citet{Dendramis:Giraitis:Kapetanios:2021} and \citet{Babii:Ghysels:Striaukas:2021} for recent developments on concentration inequalities for dependent data with applications to large-dimensional estimation problems.